dfinity/threshold/README.md

 ``` shell
 dfx canister call threshold submit '("haha", record {principal "rrkah-fqaaa-aaaaa-aaaaq-cai"; "accept"; vec {68; 73; 68; 76; 0; 1; 125; 1}})'
 ```
-This will prepare the "haha" proposal (with Id `1`) which — when executed — will `accept '1'` on itself.
+This will prepare the "haha" proposal (with ID `1`) which — when executed — will `accept '1'` on itself.
 You'll see in the replica log that the proposal got executed by observing
 ```
 [Canister rrkah-fqaaa-aaaaa-aaaaq-cai] ("cannot authorise", rrkah-fqaaa-aaaaa-aaaaq-cai)